oryxlabs/PolarDNS/README.md

 See the included [catalogue](docs/catalogue/) for the list of all implemented features and response modifiers.

+See the [presentations](docs/pptx/) from BlackHat MEA 2023 (including BONUS slides) for more details, examples and use-cases.

 ## Adding new features

 Adding new features to PolarDNS is essential.